suganya-muthusamy/netflix-GPT/README.md

         @tailwind base;
         @tailwind components;
         @tailwind utilities;

 ### create components

-    - created components
+- created components and Routings
 - Login form Validation
-    - Integrate firebase
+- Integrated firebase
-    - impelement authentication using Firebase
+- impelemented authentication using Firebase
+- created redux store
+- updated the displayName to the redux store
+- signout using firebase API
+- Used the useLocation hook in order to dispaly the header